 Every little step of your journey, take stock of your progress and congratulate yourself.
 Did you make it a week off pills or did you make it through the first week of a new diet or fitness plan?
 Then go out to eat or for a drink somewhere.
 Did you make it through the first month of a goal that will take three years to accomplish?
 Then don’t forget to stop for a moment to celebrate that milestone.
 Keep perspective.
 Progress happens one tiny step at a time, but we are often the only ones who know how giant those steps really are, so feel sufficiently good about them.

-This post is the first in a series that I will be putting out about surviving prescription drug withdrawal, and I hope that you will join me for the others whether you are going through such a situation yourself or not.
+This post is just one in a series that I will be putting out about surviving prescription drug withdrawal (specifically antidepressant withdrawal and benzodiazepine withdrawal), and I hope that you will join me for the others whether you are going through such a situation yourself or not.
 If you aren’t going through prescription-drug problems yourself, then you probably know someone who is, so please share these posts with them.
 Also, I believe that the lessons and motivational tools that brought me through a years-long journey to the other side of Paxil and Xanax withdrawal can be applied to any struggle and journey we might face in life, so I sincerely hope that these posts will prove useful to you no matter what your current challenges or life goals are.

-If you haven’t done so already, please sign-up for my mailing list so that you’ll get every blog post as it comes out, and don’t forget to sign-up for The Lovely Grind on YouTube to see videos related to the topics covered in these posts.
+If you haven’t done so already, please sign-up for my mailing list so that you’ll get every blog post as it comes out, and don’t forget to sign-up for The Lovely Grind on YouTube to see videos related to the topics covered in these posts as well.
 As always, take care of yourself, your loved ones, and your dreams.
 God bless you all.
-Until next time.